Ethernet cables come in all shapes and sizes. Here's what you need to know

-All Ethernet cables serve the same basic purpose — to connect devices to networks, like the internet.
-Not all Ethernet cables are exactly the same, however.
-If you’ve ever found yourself in need of an Ethernet cable without any idea of which one you should pick, you’re not alone.
-Ethernet designations, like many things in modern networking standards, can be difficult to interpret and understand.
-Luckily, you’ve come to the right place.
-Keep reading to find out which cable is right for you and your situation.
+All Ethernet cables serve the same essential purpose: Connecting devices to networks, like the internet.
+The problem is, they’re not all the same.
+Ethernet designations, like many things in modern networking standards, can be challenging to interpret and understand.
+If you’re suddenly scratching your head, trying to figure out what best fits your needs, you’ve come to the right place.

-Once you’ve figured out which cable type you need, here’s our selection of the best Ethernet cables you can buy.
+To determine the best cable for your situation, read on.
+We explain the terminology and list the speeds supported by each cable type.
+Once you decide the correct cable type, check out our selection of the best Ethernet cables you can buy.

 How do you choose?

-The easiest way to select a cable is to pick the one with the range and performance you need.
-But what do you need?
+The easiest way to select a cable is to pick one with the range and performance you need.

 Start with the speed of your home internet connection.
-If you have gigabit internet, an old Ethernet cable will hold you back.
-But if you have a slower connection, say 10 or 20 megabits per second, you’re good with anything Cat 5 or newer.
+If you have gigabit internet (1Gbps), an old Ethernet cable will hold you back.
+If you have a slower connection — perhaps 10 or 20 megabits per second — you’re good with anything Cat 5 or newer.

+If you don’t know your internet subscription’s actual speed, connect your PC directly to the modem and load this speed test.
+Doing so will give you a starting idea of what you’ll need in terms of wired connectivity.
+If your subscription only supports 50Mbps downloads, purchasing a 1Gbps Ethernet cable is simply overkill — at least for now.

-Next, consider the speed you need for your network.
-This is frankly irrelevant for most home users.
-But if you move big files between computers frequently, or you stream extremely high-bandwidth video content, a better Ethernet cable can make a difference.
+Next, consider the speed needed for your network.
+This knowledge is irrelevant for most home users, but if you frequently move big files between computers or stream extremely high-bandwidth video, a better Ethernet cable can make a huge difference.
+If that’s not the case and you only surf the internet’s shallow waters, you don’t need a fast in-homer network.

 Finally, consider your router.
-Some cheap routers only support Ethernet up to 100 megabits per second, so it will bottleneck anything newer than Cat 5.
-Even the best home routers rarely support more than gigabit Ethernet, so Cat 6a and Cat 7 are of questionable use.
+Many cheap routers only support Ethernet up to 100 megabits per second, so the router will bottleneck anything newer than Cat 5.
+Even the best home routers rarely support more than gigabit Ethernet, meaning Cat 6a and Cat 7 are of questionable use.
+If your ISP provides a slow, clunky modem/router combo, request an upgrade or purchase a standalone router with better connectivity.

 With all of the above to consider, a Cat 6 cable is the one you’ll most likely need.
-Most homes can get away with Cat 5e.
+Many homes can even get away with Cat 5e.

 What does ‘Cat’ mean?

-If you’ve ever browsed cables online, you’ve probably noticed that they’re nearly always classified as “Cat-5,” “Cat6e,” or something similar.
-“Cat” simply stands for “Category,” and the number that follows indicates the specifications to which the cable was manufactured.
-A general rule of thumb is that the higher numbers represent faster speeds and higher frequencies, measured in Mhz.
-As is the case with most technologies, newer cables tend to support higher bandwidths, and therefore increased download speeds and faster connections.
+When shopping for cables, you may notice they’re nearly always classified as “Cat-5,” “Cat6e,” or something similar.
+“Cat” simply stands for “Category.”
+The number that follows indicates the specification version supported by the cable.

+A general rule of thumb is that higher numbers represent faster speeds and higher frequencies, measured in megahertz (MHz).
+As is the case with most technologies, newer cables typically support higher bandwidths, and therefore increased download speeds and faster connections.

-Keep in mind that longer Ethernet cables will result in slower transmission speeds, though cables bought for personal use rarely exceed 100 meters; and so are unlikely to experience much speed drop-off.
+Keep in mind that longer Ethernet cables have slower transmission speeds.
+Cables bought for personal use rarely exceed 100 meters anyway and are unlikely to experience bottlenecked speeds.

-Below, you can see what each cable type is capable of.
+Below, you can see the capabilities of each cable type.

 |Category